ScaleSec/aws-eventbridge-cis-alarms/cloudformation/README.md

 ## Validate Functionality
 * To validate the events are working you should subscribe your email to the CIS-Alerts topic created.
 This will allow you to receive an email whenever events are triggered.
 Once verified you can unsubscribe.
+* You can verify the rules were created by viewing the EventBridge console.
+There should be 14 rules all starting with CIS-Alert
 * Once deployed you can stop logging for an existing CloudTrail trail.
 The event should be triggered and the remediation lambda will re-enable the trail.